sliute/MakersBnB-challenge/NOTES.md

 User can see list of all available spaces without being signed in.
 When signed in user can see all available spaces.
 When signed in, user can list a space.
-When signed in, user can rent a space.
+When signed in, user can request a space.
 When signed in, user can view their own account.

 ###What will go on the list of spaces page:
 - Name
 - Short description
 - Price per night
-- Button saying click to rent
+- Button saying click to request

 ###What will go on the account page:
 - List of my spaces, both rented and available clearly defined.